 On January 14, 2022, the Company issued 78,025 shares of Common Stock to a consulting firm for services that were related to the IPO that was consummated in the prior year.
 The Company calculated the value of the common stock using closing stock price on November 11, 2021, resulting in a fair value of approximately \$365,000.
-The Company also issued 72,727 warrants, the calculated fair value of the warrants was of \$1.25 each, using the Black-Scholes option pricing model on the date the consulting firm achieved the milestone, using the following assumptions: (a) fair value of \$2.28 per share, (b) expected volatility of 90.81%, (c) dividend yield of 0%, (d) risk-free interest rate of 0.87%, and (e) expected life of 5 years, resulting in the fair value of approximately \$91,000.
+The Company also issued 72,727 warrants, the calculated fair value of the warrants was of \$1.25 each, using the Black-Scholes option pricing model on the date the consulting firm achieved the milestone, using the following assumptions: (a) fair value of \$2.28 per share, (b) expected volatility of 90.81%, (c) dividend yield of 90%, (d) risk-free interest rate of 0.87%, and (e) expected life of 5 years, resulting in the fair value of approximately \$91,000.

 On February 18, 2022, the Company entered into a stock purchase agreement pursuant to which the Company agreed to issue and sell to OpenSky Opportunities Fund Ltd. an aggregate of 58,000 units consisting of one share of Common Stock and Warrants to purchase one share of Common Stock at a combined price of \$6.00 per unit.
 The Common Stock and the Warrants were immediately separable and issued separately but were purchased together in the Private Placement.
-The Warrants will have a per share exercise price of \$6.00 and are exercisable immediately subject to a 180-Day lock up.
 The

-Warrants will expire five years from the date of issuance.
+Warrants will have a per share exercise price of \$6.00 and are exercisable immediately subject to a 180-Day lock up.
+The Warrants will expire five years from the date of issuance.
 The Company received \$348,000 in proceeds from the sale.
 The Company paid no underwriting discounts or commissions.

-During the three months ended March 31, 2022 the Company issued a total of12,951 shares of common stock upon exercise of vested stock options and restricted stock awards.
+During the three and six months ended June 30, 2022 the Company issued shares of common stock upon exercise of vested stock options and restricted stock awards o£3,120 and 36,071, respectively.
+The Company received proceeds of a de minimis amount for the exercise of stock options.